rempsyc/busara_dashboard/README.md

 How to cite this dashboard?

-Thériault, R., & Forscher, P. (2024). *The Missing Majority Dashboard*. https://remi-theriault.com/dashboards/missing_majority
+Thériault, R., & Forscher, P. (2024). *The Missing Majority in Behavioural Science Dashboard*. https://remi-theriault.com/dashboards/missing_majority